jershbytes/labDocs/guides/linux/setting-up-wsl.md

 user: devops
 pass: somdevops
 ```

-!!! note
-    User and Pass do not need to be that this is just an example of when it asks you.
+> User and Pass do not need to be that this is just an example of when it asks you.
+{.is-info}

 ## Configuration of Ubuntu

 After You're dropped into Ubuntu.
 We're going to do some tweaks to the Quality of life and make WSL a little more fun.

-!!! note
-    These next steps should be performed as root.
+> These next steps should be performed as root.
 That can be achieved by using the command below.
+{.is-info}

 ```bash